elasticio/api-docs/source/includes/_contracts.md

 `PATCH {{ api_base_url }}/v2/contracts/{CONTRACT_ID}/members/{USER_ID}/`

 #### Authorization
-This request is authorized for Contract members with role `Admin`.
+This request is authorized for the Contract's members with the `Admin` role.

 ### URL Parameters
 Parameter        | Description